-Adherence to the 'Nolan' principles of Public Life and acknowledged good governance principles (based upon and adapted from the CIPFA "International Framework: Good Governance in the Public Sector") should both be included in statute and/or a New National Framework.
+Adherence to the 'Nolan' principles of Public Life and acknowledged good governance principles (based upon and adapted from the CIPFA "International Framework: Good Governance in the Public Sector") should both be explicitly included in statute and/or a New National Framework.

-We strongly agree that this should expressly set out the role and function of the FRAs and in particularly the oversight and scrutiny functions, which are currently demonstrably some of the weakest in the public services.
-We have agreed (above) that the relationship between political oversight and operational decision making needs to be clarified.
-Our research also supports the need for greater transparency, particularly where there is direct individual governance arrangements, which in certain PFCC cases we found less transparency than comparable FRAs.
+We strongly agree that this should expressly set out the role and function of the FRAs and in particularly their (internal and external) oversight and scrutiny functions, which are currently demonstrably some of the weakest in the public services.
+We have agreed (above) that the relationship between political oversight and operational decision making needs to be clarified, although in practice it will clearly continue to overlap.
+Research by ourselves and others also supports the need for greater transparency, particularly where there is direct individual governance arrangements, which in certain PFCC cases we found less transparency than comparable FRAs.